Quantum-Accelerators/quacc/docs/user/basics/wflow_syntax.md

 !!!
 Tip

     Based on the value for the `WORKFLOW_ENGINE` global variable in your [quacc settings](../settings.md), the appropriate decorator will be automatically selected.
-If the `WORKFLOW_ENGINE` setting is set to `None` (or for any entries marked N/A in the above table), the decorators will have no effect on the underlying function.
+If the `WORKFLOW_ENGINE` setting is set to `"local"` (or for any entries marked N/A in the above table), the decorators will have no effect on the underlying function.

 The above examples can be rewritten use the quacc-specific syntax as follows.